-The CobBauge project is part of the work by the European Union to reduce the carbon emissions of the FCE area by 2020 by 20% (2012/27 /UE).
+The CobBauge project is part of the European Union to reduce carbon emissions of the FCE area by 2020 by 20% (2012/27 / EU).
 The energy consumed for the building sector currently represents 40% of the total energy produced (UE2010), 60% of which is used by occupants to heat buildings.

-The cob houses that are commonly found in the Channel regions of France and Great Britain do not meet the current thermal regulations.
-So the objective of the CobBauge project is to create new cob materials and processes that are both economical and compliant with building standards while answering the needs for the preservation of the local historical heritage.
+The cob houses are commonly found in the Channel Regions of France and Great Britain do not meet current thermal regulations.
+So the objective of the CobBauge project is to create new techniques and methods for the preservation of buildings.

-The CobBauge project was selected under the European cross-border cooperation Programme INTERREG V A France (Channel) – England co-funded by the ERDF and involves 5 French and British partners.
+The INTERREG VA France (Channel) – co-funded by the ERDF and involves 5 French and British partners.

-*Cob is a mixture of earth and fibres, such as straw, which is then mixed with water and used to construct buildings.
+Cob is a mixture of earth and fiber, such as straw, which is then mixed with water and used to construct buildings.